pmoitaly/BindAPI/README.md

 ## Features
 - No need to rewrite existing libraries, just add attributes in your form, classes and so on.
-- Can bind any field, property and methods of a class supported by RTTI... well field, property and methods I really used.
+- Can bind any field, property and methods of a class supported by RTTI... at present, field, property and methods I'm really use.
 - Support of property path.
 - Can use a function to convert a value.
 - Compatible with MVC, MVP, MVVM - just select your source and target classes to implement your architecture.